ChrisYoxall/dotNet/Databases/EntityFrameworkCore/readme.md

 globally for version management.

 To install a tool for local access only (for the current directory and subdirectories), you must add the tool to a tool manifest file.
-To create a tool manifest file:
+The manifest file is called 'dotnet-tools.json' and is inside a directory called '.config'.
+To create a tool manifest file if it does not already exist do:

     dotnet new tool-manifest

-To install the EF Core CLI tools, run:
+To install the EF Core CLI tools locally (i.e. don't use the --global flag), run:

     dotnet tool install dotnet-ef

 View installed tools by doing:

     dotnet tool list

+Check the manifest file into version control.
+In the future to restore the tools can simply do:

+    dotnet tool restore

 To uninstall the EF Core CLI tools, run: